SwissDataScienceCenter/renkulab-docker/README.md

 ## Adding renku to your own images

-If you already have a docker image with complicated dependencies that are needed for your work, you can get this up and running on renkulab by using one of our docker images in your build.
+If you already have a Docker image with complicated dependencies that are needed for your work, you can get this up and running on RenkuLab by using one of our Docker images in your build.
 We have two images that can be used in this way - one that is completely generic, and the other that is specific to rocker-based images.